mglodge/MANTA-Ray/README.md

 	Q_abs = MANTA_Ray.find_Q_abs(wavelength, radius, d_f, n, k)
 	C_abs = MANTA_Ray.find_C_abs(wavelength, radius, d_f, n, k)

-If a pip install fails (or simply if you prefer), you could copy and paste the functions from MANTA_Ray.py directly into your code and use them in the same way.
+If a pip install fails (or simply if you prefer), you could copy and paste the functions from MANTA_Ray.py directly into your code and use them as regular functions instead.

 # The Model